 Engineers removed some of the power cells and had the vehicle towed.
 The car’s lithium-ion battery reignited three times over the next six days.
 While gasoline fires require an ignition source, lithium batteries have their own ignition system.
-Once one battery catches fire, it could produce a chain reaction igniting all other batteries it is connected.
+Once one battery catches fire, it could produce a chain reaction that ignites all other connected batteries.
 So, the NFPA has advised firefighters to use different tactics for electric vehicle fires and store these vehicles differently after crashes.

 The Need for Prompt Action

-These fires and the inherent dangers posed by electric vehicle batteries are cause for serious concern.
-Tesla has said it’s looking into the fires, but we hope federal officials will also look into what is causing parked vehicles to ignite on their own.
+These fires and the inherent dangers posed by electric vehicle batteries cause serious concern.
+Tesla has said it’s looking into the fires, but we hope federal officials will also consider what is causing parked vehicles to ignite.
 If there is a vehicle defect or design flaw that is causing this, the at-risk vehicles should be promptly recalled.

-If you or a loved one has been injured as the result of a dangerous or defective vehicle, you may be able to seek compensation for your losses including medical expenses, lost income, hospitalization, cost of rehabilitation, pain and suffering and emotional distress.
-An experienced auto defect attorney will be able to help injured victims in such cases seek and obtain maximum compensation for their losses.
-As auto defect lawyers who represent the rights of victims and families that have lost loved ones, we urge prompt action before someone is injured or killed.
+Suppose you or a loved one has been injured due to a dangerous or defective vehicle.
+In that case, you may be able to seek compensation for your losses, including medical expenses, lost income, hospitalization, cost of rehabilitation, pain, and suffering, and emotional distress.
+An experienced auto defect attorney can help injured victims in such cases seek and obtain maximum compensation for their losses.
+As auto defect lawyers representing the rights of victims and families that have lost loved ones, we urge prompt action before someone is injured or killed.